 Ending a Flow Train

-A Train can be ended at any time by clicking "Add Train" again on the Build ribbon or by right-clicking the Plan and selecting "End Train".
+A Train can be ended at any time by clicking "Add Train" again on the Build ribbon or by right-clicking on Plan and selecting "End Train".
 Ending a Train this way will also create a Path and add it to the Path collection on the Treeview.

 A Train can be ended by clicking on an existing item.
 This action creates a branch to the existing network so no Flow Path is created.